danielguedesb/oauth-microservices/1x/Readme.md

 ### Oauth2ClientContextFilterWithPath
 The custom OAuth2ClientContextFilter now supports URIs (paths), beyond just full URLs.
 We need this path support so that we're able to use it via `security.oauth2.client.userAuthorizationUri` in Zuul, to redirect to Zuul itself.
-Alternativelly, we could hardcode this to: `http://localhost:${server.port}/authorization-server-1/oauth/authorize` (not ideal)
+Alternatively, we could hardcode this to: `http://localhost:${server.port}/authorization-server-1/oauth/authorize` (not ideal)

 ### `zuul.authorization-server-1.sensitiveHeaders`